Daria Spiridonova: 2020

-In late January Spiridonova was listed on a nominative roster that was released for the Melbourne World Cup, scheduled to take place on February 20.
-While there she placed third on uneven bars behind Diana Varinska of the Ukraine and Georgia Godwin of Australia.
+In late January Spiridonova was listed on a nominative roster that was released for the Melbourne World Cup, scheduled to take place on 20 February.
+While there she placed third on uneven bars behind Diana Varinska of Ukraine and Georgia Godwin of Australia.
 She later competed at the Baku World Cup; during qualifications she finished fourth on uneven bars and therefore qualified to the event finals.
 However event finals were canceled due to the 2020 coronavirus outbreak in Azerbaijan.

 2021

-On February 17, 2021 Spiridonova announced on her Instagram page that she retired from gymnastics.
+On 17 February 2021 Spiridonova announced on her Instagram page that she retired from gymnastics.